mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 }
 ```

 Now let's run it for each of the three networks in turn to reproduce the results in the book.
+We then combine the results into a single table that is nicely formatted using the `kable` function.

 ```r